-  A reverse mortgage is a program designed to enable homeowners 62 years and older to convert part of the equity in their homes into tax-free cash flow* without having to sell the home, give up title, or take on a new monthly mortgage payment.
+A reverse mortgage is a loan program designed to enable homeowners 62 years and older to convert part of the equity in their homes into tax-free cash flow* without having to sell the home, give up title, or take on a new monthly mortgage payment.
 Instead of making monthly payments to the lender, as with a regular mortgage, the lender makes payments to you.
+You are required to pay your property taxes, insurance and any other charges associated with your property.
 Visit the Reverse Mortgage FAQ section to see a list of the most commonly asked questions.

 Fixed Rate Lump Sum: For borrowers looking to take a full draw of their reverse mortgage proceeds, the fixed rate reverse mortgage will generally provide thousands more than the adjustable reverse mortgage.
 Those looking to payoff a large existing mortgage or to use the money immediately should consider the fixed rate option.